 If you’re coming here for business or an event, you can easily set up your meeting space and leverage the excellent events team.

-Average room rates hover around $1,000 per night and can go as high as $1,250 per night for a standard room.
+Average room rates hover around $1,125 per night and can go as low as $1,050 or as high as $1,450 per night for a standard room.

 6. Mandarin Oriental Wangfujing, Beijing (China)